swcarpentry/DEPRECATED-bc/1-Shell/Readme.md

 lot of the basic ones, work across the various shells but many things are different.
 I recommend sticking with bash and learning it well.

-To open a terminal, just double click on the "Konsole" icon on the Desktop.
+To open a terminal, just single click on the "Terminal" icon on the Desktop.

 # The Example: Manipulating Experimental Data Files